izsvenezie-virology/FluMut/README.md

 - Samples per marker: report sample count for each marker
 - Mutations: contains [Matrix](#matrix) output
 - Markers: contains [Tabular](#tabular) output
-- Papers: contains the list of papers citing found markers
+- Papers: contains the list of papers from the database

 > **_NOTE:_** in "Markers per sample" and "Samples per marker" by double clicking a cell in "Markers mutations" or "Found mutations" columns you will be redirected to "Mutations" sheet.
 > Columns are filtered to display only mutations in the selected marker.